Aaron Crook WINS the 6633 Arctic Ultra in the name of mental health!

-In February, Aaron will compete in the 6633 Arctic Ultra, a gruelling 660km race in northwest Canada, in freezing temperatures, to raise fund to help us bring Open Parachute to more South Australian kids.
+In February, Aaron competed in the 6633 Arctic Ultra, a gruelling 660km race in northwest Canada, in freezing temperatures, to raise fund to help us bring Open Parachute to more South Australian kids.

 “It’s far more a mental challenge than a physical one, within less than 24 hours of the race starting your body is already shot and you’re aching in pain,” Crook said.